KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Kali walks the edge between liberation and annihilation.
-Her dance can strip the false self to reveal the eternal,
+Her dance can strip the illusory self to reveal the eternal,
 or scatter structure beyond recovery.
 Transformative, but never tame.